nicolaihaeni/MinneApple/README.md

 # MinneApple: A Benchmark Dataset for Apple Detection and Segmentation
 This is the code to our [paper](https://arxiv.org/abs/1909.06441) MinneApple: A Benchmark Dataset for Apple Detection and Segmentation.
+We provide example scripts for loading data, training Faster RCNN and Mask RCNN on the MinneApple dataset and example evaluation scripts.

 <p align="center">
 	<img src="./imgs/concept.png" width="400">